Iguana-DEX/iguana-frontend/README.md

 - Runs a development dev server with [esbuild](https://esbuild.github.io/).
 - Builds production bundle with [Rollup](https://rollupjs.org/guide/en/).

 Both tools above rely on native ES modules but our app also depends on libraries like [ethers.js](https://docs.ethers.io/) which use Node.js built-in modules (like Buffer, stream or crypto) that require browser polyfills.
-Thats why our `vite.config.ts` uses `node-pollyfills` and [rollup-plugin-polyfill-node](https://www.npmjs.com/package/rollup-plugin-polyfill-node).
+This is why our `vite.config.ts` uses `node-pollyfills` and [rollup-plugin-polyfill-node](https://www.npmjs.com/package/rollup-plugin-polyfill-node).

 ### unplugin-vue magic 🪄